Watermelon had a high glycemic index of 80 until it was updated in 2021 to 50, making it a low glycemic fruit.

 Is Watermelon Healthy for Diabetics?

 Yes!
-Watermelon is a low GI fruit and has a low glycemic load as well, meaning when it's reasonably portioned, watermelon has a small effect on blood glucose.
+Watermelon is a low GI fruit and has a low glycemic load as well, meaning when it's reasonably portioned watermelon has a small effect on blood sugar.

-When eaten in large quantities, watermelon can cause a blood sugar spike, just like any other food with carbs.
+When eaten in large quantities, watermelon can cause a blood sugar spike, just like most other food with carbs.

-The image below shows pairing suggestions that add protein or healthy fats to help balance macronutrients.
+This image shows pairing suggestions that add protein or healthy fats to help balance macronutrients.

 - Calories - 46